 Accurate EIN lookup results are available within seconds.
 Our easy-to-navigate system saves valuable time when training employees and integrating our services into compliance programs.

 EINs are integral to many Due Diligence compliance programs and required when issuing 1099s during tax season.
 Avoid hefty fines, penalties, and compliance risk with validated and accurate EINs.

 Validating and matching EINs to correct business names helps authenticate customer-provided information, which enhances due diligence programs and reduces identity theft and fraudulent activities.

 “Overall, it’s a good system.
 If I had to hone in on anything, though, it is its simplicity.
 That makes it so much easier to train everyone else.”

 “They help us validate our new customers when they come onboard.
 They are fast, easy to work with and provide updates whenever there are any issues with the IRS.
 Would recommend!”

 If you have questions, please call us at 800-299-8280, email us or start a live chat.

 What is an EIN?

-These unique nine-digit numbers are used by the Internal Revenue Service (IRS) and many other institutions such as banks and government entities to help identify a person, business or other legal entity.
+The Internal Revenue Service (IRS) and numerous other organizations, including banks and governmental bodies, utilize these distinctive nine-digit numbers to help identify a person, company, or other legal entity.